gabekaplan/gabekaplan.github.io/content/recipes.md

 ### Black & White Muffin Top Cookies

-Cookie Base Ingredients
+**Cookie Base Ingredients**

-• 4 cups white flour
+- 4 cups white flour
-• 3 eggs, extra large; or 4 large
+- 3 eggs, extra large; or 4 large
-• 1/2 cup oil
+- 1/2 cup oil
-• 3/4 cup liquid
+- 3/4 cup liquid\*
-• 1 and 1/2 cups brown sugar
+- 1 and 1/2 cups brown sugar
-• 1 tbsp vanilla extract
+- 1 tbsp vanilla extract
-• 2 tsp baking powder
+- 2 tsp baking powder

-\*  for liquid use water or a juice for more flavour; e.g., grape juice, orange juice
+> \* Note: for liquid use water or a juice for more flavour; e.g., grape juice, orange juice.

-Cookie Base; Vanilla
+**Cookie Base; Vanilla**

-• Mix together dry ingredients in a bowl
+- Mix together dry ingredients in a bowl
-• Add together wet ingredients on top and mix well until there are no clumps
+- Add together wet ingredients on top and mix well until there are no clumps

-Chocolate
+**Chocolate**

-• Mix 1 tbsp of hot water and 1/4 cup of chocolate powder
+- Mix 1 tbsp of hot water and 1/4 cup of chocolate powder
-• Separate out half of the cookie base mixture and add to chocolate
+- Separate out half of the cookie base mixture and add to chocolate

-Vanilla; Optional
+**Vanilla** (_Optional_)

-• Add chocolate chips to remaining half of cookie base
+- Add chocolate chips to remaining half of cookie base

-Baking Instructions
+**Baking Instructions**

-• Preheat Oven to 375° F, use convection bake if possible
+- Preheat Oven to 375° F, use convection bake if possible
-• Prepare a baking tray with nonstick baking parchment on top
+- Prepare a baking tray with nonstick baking parchment on top
-• Layer chocolate and vanilla as you want on tray and place in oven for
+- Layer chocolate and vanilla as you want on tray and place in oven for
-• Bake for 15-20 minutes, if cookies don’t look ready then bake for additional 5-10 minutes
+- Bake for 15-20 minutes, if cookies don’t look ready then bake for additional 5-10 minutes